 Reach Out to Sammamish Mortgage

-If you’d like to learn more about the home buying process, mortgage rates, mortgage programs, or other related topics, don’t hesitate to reach out to the professionals at Sammamish Mortgage today!
-Sammamish Mortgage is a family-owned mortgage company with over 25 years of experience delivering mortgage loans to customers in the Pacific Northwest at competitive interest rates.
+If you’d like to learn more about the home buying process, mortgage rates, loan programs or other related topics, don’t hesitate to reach out to the professionals at Sammamish Mortgage today!
+We are a family-owned mortgage company with plenty of experience offering mortgage programs to customers in the Pacific Northwest at competitive interest rates since 1992.
 States include WA, OR, CO & ID.
 Contact us to learn more, you can also View Rates, get a Rate Quote, or Apply Now using our new online automated mortgage application system!